Manchester United News: Nemanja Matic says he's happy for the team's young players after making his first Premier League start against Leicester | Goal.com

 Nemanja Matic has said it’s a positive that Manchester United are blooding so many youngsters, despite it limiting his own playing time.

-The central midfielder made his first start of the Premier League campaign in Saturday’s Premier League game with Leicester City, which the Red Devils won 1-0.
+The central midfielder made his first start of the Premier League campaign in Saturday’s game with Leicester City, which the Red Devils won 1-0.

 He has lost out on a starting berth, with Scott McTominay starting in his stead.
 McTominay is one of several youngsters to get lots of game-time this year, with 21-year-olds Aaron Wan-Bissaka and Daniel James chief among those to feature.